 Under the tax code, any living beneficiary that is named on the beneficiary form can stretch distributions over their life expectancy.
 In order to do this you must first establish a properly titled inherited IRA.
 The title MUST include the name of the decedent.
 For example: John Smith, deceased, IRA for the benefit of Mary Jones.
 Then the funds are transferred, ONLY as a trustee-to-trustee transfer, to the inherited account.
 Any distribution that is payable to you will be taxable and will not be eligible to go into any IRA account.

-You should than name your own successor beneficiaries, if the IRA custodian allows this, and you will have required distributions beginning in the year after the account owner’s death.
+You should then name your own successor beneficiaries, if the IRA custodian allows this, and you will have required distributions beginning in the year after the account owner’s death.
 Any required distributions that are missed will be subject to the 50% penalty and are reported by the beneficiary on Form 5498 for the year the distribution was missed.

 First and foremost, you will have to remove the funds from the Roth IRA.
 You have three options.

 1. Recharacterization - The funds can be recharacterized to a traditional IRA up to October 15th of the year after either the year of the conversion or the year for which the contribution is made.
 You must notify both the Roth IRA and the traditional IRA custodians that you are doing a recharacterization.
 A net amount is recharacterized.
 Gains or losses on the account for the time the funds are in the account that are attributable to the contribution/conversion must also be recharacterized.
 The funds must be moved in a trustee-to-trustee transfer back to an IRA.
 Once this is done, the funds are treated as though they had always been in the IRA.
+Note that 2017 is the last year for which Roth IRA conversions can be reversed by recharacterization.
+Roth IRA conversions made in 2018 and later cannot be recharacterized under the Tax Cuts and Jobs Act.

 2. Excess Contribution – This option can be used either before or after the October 15th date.
 If it is before October 15th of the year after either the year of the conversion or the year for which the contribution is made, then again a net amount must be withdrawn.
 The IRA custodian should be told this is a withdrawal of an excess contribution.
 The funds will go into your pocket and will no longer be in an IRA.
 Any earnings that are withdrawn will be taxable for the year of the contribution/conversion, not the year they are withdrawn.